sasstools/sass-lint/docs/rules/no-disallowed-properties.md

-# Ban properties
+# No Disallowed Properties

-Rule `no-disallowed-properties` will disallow usage of certain properties
+Rule `no-disallowed-properties` will warn against the use of certain properties.

 ## Options